TheosuRealm/pep.py/README.md

 ## pep.py
-This is Ripple's bancho server but osu!thailand forked edition.
+This is Ripple's bancho server but The Realm's forked edition.
 It handles:
 - Client login
 - Online users listing and statuses
 - Public and private chat